Dale Singson

 Ramon "Dale" Singson (born December 2, 1975) is a Filipino former professional basketball player.
-He last played for the Powerade Tigers in the Philippine Basketball Association.
-He plays the Point Guard and Shooting Guard positions.
-He was directly hired by the Shell Turbo Chargers from the MBA in 2000.
-He was known as a scorer who can play both guard positions.
+He last played for the Powerade Tigers in the Philippine Basketball Association (PBA).
+He plays the point guard and shooting guard positions.
+He was directly hired by Shell Turbo Chargers from the MBA in 2000.
+He was known as a scorer who could play both guard positions.

 College career

 Singson played intercollegiate basketball with the University of Santo Tomas in the UAAP.
 He helped lead his alma mater to multiple championships.

 Professional career

 Singson had a 10 year PBA career that saw him play for five teams (Shell, SMB, Coke, and Alaska).